celest-dev/website/docs/functions/testing.md

 sidebar_position: 9
 ---

-# Test the Functions
+# Testing your functions

+Celest Functions you define are Dart functions and can be tested using any of the available Dart testing packages or frameworks.

+## Writing your tests

-The functions you define are Dart functions and can be tested like any other.
-Within your `celest` folder, write unit tests for your functions using `package:test` or any other Dart testing framework.
+Within your `celest/test` folder, create a new Dart file and write the unit tests for your functions using `package:test` or any other Dart testing framework.
+The following code snippet has an example of a test for the `sayHello` function.

 ```dart
 import 'package:celest/celest.dart';